Fantasy Island: Nature

 The nature of a fantasy varied from story to story and was typically very personal to each guest on some level.
 They could be as harmless as wanting to be reunited with a lost love to something more dangerous like tracking down a cold-blooded killer who murdered someone close to the guest.
 Usually, the fantasy would take an unexpected turn and proceed down a quite different path than the guest expected.
 Some resolve in "The Monkey's Paw" style.
-He or she would then leave with some new revelation or renewed interest about themselves or someone close to them.
+They would then leave with some new revelation or renewed interest about themselves or someone close to them.
 Many times, Roarke would reveal in the end that someone they met during the course of their fantasy was another guest living a fantasy of their own.
 Both guests often left the island together.
 However, in one episode, one guest had no particular fantasy and was simply there to relax and enjoy himself.
 In another episode, the fantasy of one guest (played by Don Knotts) was to play the part of a private investigator.
 At the end of the episode, he discovers that his "suspects" were actually a company of actors who had asked Mr. Roarke to act out their whodunnit play in a realistic setting.

 Although some fantasies were rooted in the real world, many others involved supernatural (such as ghosts, demons, or witchcraft) or mythological (mermaids, genies, goddesses) elements.
 Time travel was often a required element, if not a specific request, to fulfill one's fantasy.

 Risk

 Roarke often preceded particularly risky fantasies with a stern warning, a word of caution, or even a suggestion that the guest select another fantasy, instead.
 He would then inform his guests that he was powerless to stop a fantasy once it had begun and that they must allow the fantasy to play out until its ultimate conclusion.
-Despite this, on rare occasions, Roarke would appear halfway through a fantasy to offer a guest one more opportunity to terminate their fantasy, warning that continuing their current fantasy might lead to serious consequences, possibly even death.
-However, at that point, the guest would decide on their own to see the fantasy to its end, either for selfless reasons (regarding someone they had met during the fantasy) or naivety of what is in store for them.
+Despite this, on rare occasions, Roarke would appear halfway through a fantasy to offer a guest one more opportunity to terminate their fantasy, warning that continuing the current fantasy might lead to serious consequences, possibly even death.
+However, at that point, the guest would decide on their own to see the fantasy to its end, either for selfless reasons (regarding someone they had met during the fantasy) or naïveté of what is in store for them.
 In the most serious cases, however, Roarke would invariably intervene and ensure his guests' safety.

-Occasionally, some of the fantasies would take place on adjoining islands, or on parts of Fantasy Island that, according to Roarke, he had no jurisdiction over, thereby heightening the risk factor for the guests.
+Occasionally, some of the fantasies would take place on adjoining islands or parts of Fantasy Island that, according to Roarke, he had no jurisdiction over, thereby heightening the risk factor for the guests.
 Even then, when Roarke intervened in these cases, he often revealed that he had close connections with the local officials or prominent figures on those islands, who would grant him permission to rescue his guests.